seanorama/masterclass/security-advanced/README.md

 sudo -u hdfs hadoop fs  -chown hr1:hadoop /user/hr1
   ```

-  - Now login to ambari as admin and run this via Hive view
+  - Now login to ambari as admin and run this via Hive view (one statement at a time)
 ```
 CREATE TABLE `sample_07` (
 `code` string ,